CounterpartyXCP/Documentation/Tutorials/User_Tutorials/pay_distribution.md

 Choose the address which owns the token you want to make a distribution payment on.

-Click address actions, and "Pay Distribution".
+**Click address actions, and "Pay Distribution".**

 ![](/_images/distribution1.png)

-**Write the name of your token.**
+**Write the name of your token in the first field.
+You can only distribute funds to a token you have issued or have been transferred ownership of.**

 ![](/_images/distribution2.png)

 **Specify the token to be distributed.**

 ![](/_images/distribution3.png)

+**Specify the amount of the token to be distributed per unit ("_share_") and the costs will be displayed.**
 ![](/_images/distribution4.png)